jrpool/code-tour/README.md

 “Code tour”: a time-limited demonstration of an application by its developer\(s\).

-Features:
+Components:

-* Time limit: 15 minutes.
+* Major specifications: 2 minutes.
-* Components:
+* Demo of app’s compliance with specs: 3 minutes.
-* Application interface demo: 5 minutes.
+* Code architecture, strategy, tactics.